Steve-Koller/personal-site/content/post/Top/index.md

 ---

-If you're in NYC, come join for a walking tour around the Gowanus Canal on July 10.
-This event is part of the wider [City of Water Day](https://www.hudsonriver.org/article/city-of-water-day-2021) celebration.
-We'll walk along the extent of Hurricane Sandy's floodline and discuss the neighborhood's natural history, water management system, present and future flood risk, and proposed rezoning.
-All are welcome!
+As part of New York City's [City of Water Day](https://www.hudsonriver.org/article/city-of-water-day-2021) on July 10, I co-led a "Watermark Walk."
+On the two-hour tour, 15 of us walked along the extent of Hurricane Sandy's flooding extent in the Gowanus neighborhood.
+We discussed the neighborhood's natural history, pollution, water management system, present and future flood risk, and proposed rezoning.
 More info [here](https://www.gowanuscanal.org/gowanus-watermark-walk-1).